DaliCHEBBI/simlearner3d/docs/source/guides/train_new_model.md

 ### Multi-GPUs

 Multi-GPUs training is supported.
-Refer to e.g. experiment file `RandLaNet_base_run_FR-MultiGPU.yaml` for pytorch lightning flags to activate it.
+Refer to e.g. experiment file `MSAFF_base_run_FR-MultiGPU.yaml` for pytorch lightning flags to activate it.
 Multi-GPUs training effectively reduces training time by the number of GPUs used.
 Batch size might need to be reduced to keep a constant number of steps per epoch in DDP.

 ## Testing the model

 Test will be automatically performed after each training, using best checkpointeded model.

-To manually evaluate per-class IoU on the test set, run:
+To manually evaluate models performances, run:

 ```bash
 python run.py \